booukes/antGnss/README.md

 ## 📜 License

-This project is distributed under the MIT License.
+This project is distributed under the CC NC License.
 See the `LICENSE.txt` file for more information.